tpope/vim-fireplace/README.markdown

 compiled in, or `python` in your path.

-Oh, and if you don't have an nREPL connection, installing [classpath.vim][] lets it fall back to using `java clojure.main`, using a class path based on your Leiningen or Maven config.
+Oh, and if you don't have an nREPL connection, installing [classpath.vim][] lets it fall back to using `java clojure.main` for some of the basics, using a class path based on your Leiningen or Maven config.
 It's a bit slow, but a two-second delay is vastly preferable to being forced out of my flow for a single command, in my book.

 [Piggieback]: https://github.com/cemerick/piggieback
 [classpath.vim]: https://github.com/tpope/vim-classpath